drashland/website/README.md

 * Node v12.x (use this version to prevent `node-sass` errors)
 * Deno v1.5.4+

+## Versioned Docs Overview

+To achieve versioned documentation, every module has it's own branch for each major version.
+These branches hold the source code (the Vue files) for the documentation of that module, and these branches are just used to create a bundled file, which the frontend will use to display the documentation

 ## Running The Development Environment

+This is specifically for working on a specific module, and will only 'refresh' the code  for that module.

 1. Install npm dependencies.